Delhi Metro Phase 5: Upcoming lines, stations list and latest Updates

 The new metro lines under the Phase 5 project are expected to boost connectivity and meet the growing demand for efficient public transportation in Delhi.
 The Central Vista corridor will connect to all the Kartavya Bhawans, thereby ensuring smooth connectivity to the people travelling in this area, benefitting about 60,000 office goers and two lakh visitors every day.
 The upcoming metro corridors are also expected to reduce traffic congestion and vehicular pollution.

-With the upcoming metro infrastructure, the localities around the metro corridors will see an increased demand for commercial and residential properties.
+With the upcoming metro infrastructure, the localities around the metro corridors will see an increased demand for residential properties.
 This will steer new developments, resulting in an increase in property prices and rental rates.
-Moreover, investing in a property close to a metro station is expected to offer higher returns as prices are likely to appreciate as the metro project progresses.
+Moreover, investing in a property near a metro station is expected to yield higher returns, as prices are likely to appreciate as the metro project progresses.

 Was this article useful?